nitro41992/CS644/FinalExamReview.md

     - If Feature is continuous, use normal distribution as a function of mean and variance

 - Cost Functions
-    - False Alarm
+    - False Alarm (False Positive Error)
         - Type I Error
+        - Reject a true null hypothesis
-        - Cost of a false alarm < Cost of a False Negative -e.g. Not identifying Cancer when it is in fact Cancer
+            -e.g. Not identifying Cancer when it is in fact Cancer
-        - Minimize the amount of False Negatives
-    - Missed Detection
+    - Missed Detection (False Negative Error)
         - Type II Error
-        - Cost of a False Negative < Cost of a False Alarm
+        - Fail to reject a false null hypothesis
             - e.g. Not identifying Spam when it is in fact Spam
-        - Minimize the amount of False Positives

 ## Big Data Visualization